NikhilMukraj/spiking-neural-networks/README.md

   - Should expose EEG tooling correlation and fitting methods
     - **Write method that takes in one Hodgkin Huxley model and fits Izhikevich neuron to it**
     - Should also expose evenly dividing method for preset spike train and random pattern generator for attractor networks
-  - Hodgkin Huxley model should refactor additional gates enum into a trait
+  - **Hodgkin Huxley model should refactor additional gates enum into a trait**
+    - Could have an example with integrate and fire neuron that has an additional gate
   - `IterateAndSpike` trait should be exposed (along with relevant macros)
     - Example implementation of `IterateAndSpike` should be shown, likely with something like a Hindmarsh-Rose neuron or similar
     - Potentially have a tool that translate a markdown file of equations into and `IterateAndSpike` trait implementation or a macro to translate equations to `IterateAndSpike` trait